jtopjian/terraform-provider-openstack-old/README.md

 * `name`: the name of the keypair.
 * `public_key`: the contents of an `id_rsa.pub` or similar public key file.
+* `region`: Which region to send the key to, for multi-region clouds.

 ### openstack_floating_ip